+As I headed back home, I kept thinking about all I had seen.
+What did God want me to know?
+My thoughts kept turning to those boulders.
+Then I realized they were beautiful because of the shadows that contrasted against the light.
 Yes, that was the message!
 Are not our lives are more beautiful because of the shadows?
 Is this not where God teaches us mercy and compassion, and where strength of character is formed (2 Co.
 1:4, Rom.
 5:3-5)?
 And is it not in the valley of the shadow of death where we learn that God is with us (Ps.
 23:4)?
 In all these dark places, in the depths of despair, we can find comfort in the shadow of his wings (Ps.
 57:1).

 The word endure, in Greek, hupomeno, means to stay under, remain, and

 correct, as in training up a child.
 This verse is not about punishment for our sins and shortcomings, or enduring suffering for the sake of suffering, because

 However, this doesn't mean we remain under abusive relationships when it is in our control to change them.
 We must seek justice for others and ourselves (Deut.
 16:9, 20; Is.
 1:17).
 Even so, miraculously, some of the most heinous crimes committed against God's children have shaped them into shining lights for God's kingdom.